xunuoi/gulpman/README.md

 # develop and watch mode，watchings files changes and update files
 gulp gm:develop

-# Watch one special component
+# Build and Watch one special component, other files are not compiled
-gulp gm:develop -c component_name
+gulp gm:develop -c component_name1,component_name2,component_name3...

 # publish assets in production env